 The Audit Committee of Chalice consists of:

-Anthony Kiernan - Non-executive director (Chair) Stephen Quin - Independent non-executive director
+Anthony Kiernan (Chair) Stephen Quin

-Neither Mr Kiernan and Mr Quin has formal accounting nor financial qualifications however, each member is financially literate, has an understanding of the Company's industry and has considerable 'on board' experience.
+Neither Mr. Kiernan and Mr. Quin has formal accounting nor financial qualifications however, each member is financially literate, has an understanding of the Company's industry and has considerable 'on board' experience.